DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Cons

-- Weighs a little more compared to other dollies
+• It weighs a little more compared to other dollies.

-The Ikan EI-7003 E-Image Tripod Dolly is a top recommendation for the best budget tripod dolly due to its heavy load capacity.
+Due to its heavy load capacity, the Ikan EI-7003 E-Image Tripod Dolly is a top recommendation for the best budget tripod dolly.
 The dolly weighs 6.75 pounds, making it one of the heavier dollies on this list.
-However, it can hold up to 88 pounds, which is significantly more weight than other options.
+However, it can hold up to 88 pounds, significantly more weight than other options.

-If you have heavy gear, this dolly may be one of the most secure choices.
+This dolly may be one of the most secure choices if you have heavy gear.
 It also has lockable leg mounts for keeping the tripod from moving around.

 Despite the heavier weight of this dolly, the legs are surprisingly thin.
 The legs also fold for convenient storage.
-When folded, this dolly takes up less space compared to the top tripod dollies.
+This dolly takes up less space when folded than the top tripod dollies.

 One drawback is the leg mounts.
 Instead of adjustable mounts, the mounts are fixed and feature a flip-lock.
 The base should support the average tripod, but some smaller tripods may not reach the leg mounts.